 Our work is guided by a 5-pillar framework.

-Value for taxpayer dollars
+Show value for taxpayer dollars

-Localized economic benefits
+Localize economic benefits

 Our vision is to come together as leaders to address climate change.
 We'll do this by building thriving, resilient communities powered by clean energy and supported by a sustainable green economy.